neolanders/angularjs-webpack-realworld/README.md

-# angularjs-webpack
+# realworld-angularjs-webpack

 [![Dependency Status](https://david-dm.org/preboot/angularjs-webpack/status.svg)](https://david-dm.org/preboot/angular-webpack#info=dependencies) [![devDependency Status](https://david-dm.org/preboot/angularjs-webpack/dev-status.svg)](https://david-dm.org/preboot/angularjs-webpack#info=devDependencies)

-A complete, yet simple, starter for AngularJS using Webpack.
+A complete starter appication for AngularJs with Webpack (based on Realworld)

 This workflow serves as a starting point for building AngularJS (1.x) applications using Webpack 2.x.
-Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.
+Should be noted that apart from the pre-installed angular package.

 * Heavily commented webpack configuration with reasonable defaults.
 * ES6, and ES7 support with babel.